Hsqcsu/CSU-IR/README.md

 ```

 > **Note on Stage-III Training:**
 > The datasets used for Stage-III Training are subject to copyright and are not publicly released.
 However, the code and logic are provided for transparency.
 The Stage-III Training process mirrors the Stage-I or II Training scripts.
+> We also provide more intuitive training scripts that do not require terminal operations [`CSU-IR/train_and_val/`](https://github.com/Hsqcsu/CSU-IR/tree/main/CSU-IR/train_and_val); users can run them directly in the code interface.
 ---

 ### 4. Testing and Inference

 Scripts for testing and inference are available in the respective project folders.
+These code snippets do not require terminal operations; users can run them directly within the code interface.

 - **CSU-IR Retrieval**: [`CSU-IR/test_and_infer/`](https://github.com/Hsqcsu/CSU-IR/tree/main/CSU-IR/test_and_infer)